YOUR CUSTOMER'S DECISION JOURNEY

 That having been said, at any given point in time the centre of gravity of your prospective customer’s decision journey is likely to be in one of the following phases:

 While in this phase your customer is - by and large - currently unconcerned about any of the issues you might have chosen to target and is not yet engaged in any form of active buying decision journey.
 However, they are still likely to be monitoring key trends that they see as relevant to their industry, organisation or role.

 Your role in this phase of their journey is to educate and inform the key influencers in your key target customers by offering genuine thought leadership and insights that serve to shape their perspectives and influence their thinking.

-Something - usually the result of a powerful disruptive force or a significant trigger event - has happened to draw your customer’s attention to a potentially significant challenge, opportunity or threat, and they are now trying to establish the likely impact of the issue, what remedies might be available, and whether there might be a business reason to act.
+Something - usually the result of a powerful disruptive force or a significant trigger event - has disturbed the status quo and drawn your customer’s attention to a potentially significant challenge, opportunity or threat.
+They are now trying to establish the likely impact of the issue, what remedies might be available, and whether there might be a business reason to act.

 Your role in this phase of their journey is to monitor these disruptive forces and trigger events, to articulate a distinctive point of view, to be seen as a source of accessible and credible expertise, and to proactively reach out to the affected people and organisations.

 Having concluded that credible solutions are available, your prospective customer now turns their attention to shortlisting their most promising options, establishing their vision of a solution and defining their decision criteria, decision team and timeframe.

 It is critically important that you actively engage the customer before or during this phase - prior to their issuing a formal tender or RFP document - after which it is often too late to reshape the customer’s thinking.
 If you do this effectively, you will dramatically increase our chances of winning their business.